Oklahoma Public Archaeology Network (OKPAN)

 What is OKPAN?

 The Oklahoma Public Archaeology Network, or OKPAN, is a program of the University of Oklahoma that serves as your connection to archaeology in the state of Oklahoma.
 We bridge all of Oklahoma’s communities with an interest in the past while promoting education, understanding, and outreach.
 At our heart, we aspire to promote a respectful exchange about Oklahoma’s past.

 What We Do

-OKPAN hosts a variety of educational outreach events and initiatives, including Oklahoma Archaeology Month each October and the annual Oklahoma Archaeology Conference.
+OKPAN hosts a variety of educational outreach events and initiatives, including Oklahoma Archaeology Month each October and the biennial Oklahoma Archaeology Conference.
 We also offer educational resources, including a “Request an Archaeologist” program for K-12 classrooms as well as our “Archaeological Skills Workshop Series” for anyone wishing to learn more tools-of-the-trade.
 OKPAN is continuously developing new events and initiatives, so follow us to learn more about archaeology in Oklahoma…or contact us with ideas of your own!

 Below are just a few of OKPAN's highlighted programs and initiatives.
 Click to learn more.